Blockstream/docs/README.md

 cd docs
 ~~~~

 Install the dependencies required by the website's Gemfile:

 ~~~~
 bundle install
 ~~~~

+### If you have already set up Jekyll using the instructions above...

-### Once that is done you can just follow these steps every time you want to test your changes...
+Follow the steps below each time you want to test your changes.

 Build the site and start the local server: